Easy Hand-Rolled Water Bagel Recipe

-- Meanwhile, bring a pot of water to boil, and grease a large baking tray lightly.
+- Meanwhile, bring a pot of water to boil, and lightly grease a large baking tray.
 You can just rub a splash of vegetable oil and rub it around.

 - After the 20-minute wait, your bagels will start to look puffy, and it's time to get them boiling!
 Add them as many at a time as you can to your boiling water without crowding them.
-Boil for about a minute, turn them over, and boil for another minute.
-Take them out a let dry for a minute and then place them on your oiled baking tray.
-Repeat until all the bagels are boiled.
+Boil for about 1 minute, turn them over, and boil for 1 more minute.
+Take them out a let dry for 1 minute and then place them on your oiled baking tray.
+Repeat this process until all of the bagels are boiled.

-- Add the tray to the oven, and after 10 minutes, flip the bagels over, bake for another 10 minutes; and they're done!
+- Open the oven, flip the bagels over, and bake for another 10 minutes.

-Let them cool for at least 20 minutes, get the cream cheese ready, and feast on what's got to be one of the best weekend brunch treats possible!
+- Take the tray out of the oven and let it cool for at least 20 minutes.
+Get the cream cheese ready, and feast on what's got to be one of the best weekend brunch treats possible!

 Toppings and Variations